Maestro della Croce di Castelfiorentino

 Recent scholarship further suggests that the Volterra area felt the impact of artistic currents from the Marche, perhaps mediated through Arezzo.
 Nassar explicitly notes points of contact between the school of Giunta in Pisa and Marche influences in the Volterran territory.
 This observation expands the master’s horizon beyond a closed Pisan genealogy.
 It implies that his art participated in a broader central-Italian network of exchange.
 Such exchange may help explain subtle differences between his works and stricter Giuntesque models.
 It also supports the view that the painter operated in a mobile regional corridor rather than a single fixed workshop.
 Influence, in this sense, followed routes of devotion, trade, and ecclesiastical communication.
 The master becomes an index of those routes.
 His paintings preserve the traces of more than one center of authority.
 That complexity is one reason why his corpus remains important for current scholarship.

 The hagiographic panels attributed to the master also reveal the influence of established narrative models for saint-centered dossali.
 The Italian account explicitly notes parallels with the compositional scheme of celebrated panels devoted to Saint Francis.
 This comparison shows that the painter borrowed from already authoritative pictorial programs when shaping local saints.
 Such borrowing did not diminish originality.
 On the contrary, it allowed him to translate prestigious visual rhetoric into regional cult practice.
-The influence of Franciscan narrative structures is especially significant because it reveals the permeability of pictorial types across different saints.
+The influence of Franciscan1 narrative structures is especially significant because it reveals the permeability of pictorial types across different saints.
 Saint Veranus and Saint Nicholas could thus be presented through formats already validated by broader devotional success.
 The master shows himself responsive not only to single painters but also to successful iconographic systems.
 In this way, influence becomes a matter of visual grammar rather than imitation alone.
 His art is best understood as a regional rearticulation of multiple prestigious models.

 Travels